Whisper (speech recognition system): Architecture

 The Whisper architecture is based on an encoder-decoder transformer.

-Input audio is resampled to 16,000 Hz and converting to an 80-channel log-magnitude Mel spectrogram using 25 ms windows with a 10 ms stride.
+Input audio is resampled to 16,000 Hertz (Hz) and converted to an 80-channel Log-magnitude Mel spectrogram using 25 ms windows with a 10 ms stride.
 The spectrogram is then normalized to a [-1, 1] range with near-zero mean.

 The encoder takes this Mel spectrogram as input and processes it.
 It first passes through two convolutional layers.
 Sinusoidal positional embeddings are added.
 It is then processed by a series of Transformer encoder blocks (with pre-activation residual connections).
 The encoder's output is layer normalized.

-The decoder is a standard Transformer decoder.
+The decoder is a standard transformer decoder.
 It has the same width and Transformer blocks as the encoder.
 It uses learned positional embeddings and tied input-output token representations (using the same weight matrix for both the input and output embeddings).
 It uses a byte-pair encoding tokenizer, of the same kind as used in GPT-2.
 English-only models use the GPT-2 vocabulary, while multilingual models employ a re-trained multilingual vocabulary with the same number of words.

 Special tokens are used to allow the decoder to perform multiple tasks: